OWASP/www-project-application-gateway/index.md

 tags: iam, oauth2, oag
 level: 2
 type: tool
-pitch: OWASP Application Gateway is an HTTP proxy that handles Oauth2 authentication and session management
+pitch: OWASP Application Gateway is an HTTP proxy that handles Oauth2 authentication and session management and can issue verifyable JWT tokens for downstream systems.

 ---